tohinz/tohinz/README.md

 ### Hi there 👋

-I'm Tobias, a PhD student at the University of Hamburg, Germany.
+I'm Tobias, a Research Engineer at [Adobe Research](https://research.adobe.com/) and a PhD student at the University of Hamburg, Germany.

 I work with Generative Adversarial Nets (GANs) and am interested in anything that is related to generative models (mostly in computer vision), implicit models, and neural rendering.